carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

   - `http://169.254.169.254/latest/user-data` ==> user-defined data
 - Use VM Import/Export to import virtual machine image and convert to Amazon EC2 AMI to launch EC2 instances
 - Termination protection is turned off by default.
-- On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated.
+- On an EBS-backed instance, the default action is for **the root EBS volume to be deleted when the instance is terminated**.
 Any additional EBS volumes by default won't be deleted.
 - Encryption
   - You need to create a key pair — public & private for asymmetric encryption.
-  - Root device volumes can be encrypted now (a popular exam topic)
+  - Root device volumes can be encrypted.
-  - EBS Root volumes of your DEFAULT AMI's CAN be encrypted.
 You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI's in the AWS console or using the API.
   - Additional volumes can be encrypted as well.
 - You must provision nitro-based EC2 instance to achieve 64000 EBS IOPS.
 Max 32000 EBS IOPS with Non-Nitro EC2.
 - EC2 Design